kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: JobSets

 This annotation acts as a flag.
-When set, the JobSet controller injects nodeSelectors for the JobSetNameKey label to ensure exclusive job placement per topology.
+When set, the JobSet controller injects nodeSelectors for the `JobSetNameKey` label (e.g., `jobset.sigs.k8s.io/jobset-name`) to ensure exclusive job placement per topology.

 ### alpha.jobset.sigs.k8s.io/namespaced-job